-The School was granted a 15 year charter which expires June 30, 2031 and may be renewed for a maximum of an additional fifteen years by mutual written agreement between the School and the School Board.
+The School operates under a charter effective July 1, 2022 which has an expiration date of June 30, 2027.
 Upon the expiration of the charter, the School Board may elect not to renew the charter under grounds specified in the charter.
 In this case, the School Board is required to notify the School in writing at least 90 days prior to the charter's expiration.
 However, the School Board may terminate the current charter at any time if good cause is shown.
-In the event of termination of the charter, any property purchased by the School with public funds and any unencumbered public funds revert back to the School Board.
+In the event of termination of the charter, any property purchased by the School with public funds and any unencumbered public funds revert to the School Board.